trackier/android_sdk/README.md

 class MainApplication : Application() {

     override fun onCreate() {
         super.onCreate()

-        val TR_SDK_KEY: String = "xxxx-xx-4505-bc8b-xx" //Please pass your SDK key here.
+        val TR_SDK_KEY: String = "xxxx-xx-4505-bc8b-xx" // Please pass your SDK key here.

+        /* While Initializing the SDK, You need to pass the three parameter in the TrackierSDKConfig.
              * In First argument, you need to pass context of the application
              * In second argument, you need to pass the Trackier SDK api key
              * In third argument, you need to pass the environment which can be either "development", "production" or "testing". */ val sdkConfig = TrackierSDKConfig(this, TR_SDK_KEY, "development") sdkConfig.disableOrganicTracking(true); // Pass true value for disable organic tracking/

-	/*For SDK Signing*/
+        /* For SDK Signing */
-	sdkConfig.setAppSecret("xxxx-xxxx","xxxx-xxx") // Pass the secretId and secretKey
+        sdkConfig.setAppSecret("xxxx","xxxx-xxx") // Pass the secretId and secretKey

         TrackierSDK.initialize(sdkConfig)
     }
 }